johnjcamilleri/Maltese-GF-Resource-Grammar/doc/General.md

 ## Conventions

-### Standard forms
+### Initial vowels & standard forms

+In all lexical classes, it seems that initial vowels are sometimes euphonic ("tal-leħen"), yet othertimes they are part of the word.
+This is likely an etymological issue, though no clear patterns emerge.
+We will use {DM} as the reference stick to that standard.
+Examples:

 **Nouns**

-Based on {DM}, in some nouns the initial "i" is part of the noun, and in others it is not.
-This is likely an etymological issue, but we will stick to that standard.
-Examples:

 - _mbuljuta_
 - _mgħarfa_